 The world’s first equestrian statue of Her Majesty The Queen was unveiled on Parliament Hill by Her Majesty on July 1, 1992, in honour of the 125th anniversary of Confederation and the 40th anniversary of her reign.
 She is depicted riding astride her horse Centenial, a gift from the Royal Canadian Mounted Police (RCMP) to mark their 100th anniversary.
 The bronze statue is one and a half times larger than life, standing at 4 metres tall.
 The base is made of granite from the Laurentians and measures 3.7 metres tall, 4.3 metres long and 1.5 metres wide.
 In total, the monument weighs 1225 kilograms.

 Due to the major rehabilitation of the Centre Block on Parliament Hill over the next 10 years, the Queen Elizabeth II Equestrian Monument has been temporarily relocated in front of Rideau Hall’s main gate on Sussex Drive.
 The monument is a visual indicator of arrival at Rideau Hall and marks the beginning of the ceremonial avenue up to the residence; a fitting choice, as Rideau Hall is the official residence and workplace of the governor general, The Queen’s representative in Canada, and where Her Majesty stays when she is in Ottawa.
-It was installed in the new location in May 2019.
-A formal inauguration ceremony is planned to welcome the monument to its new location on June 12, 2019.
+It was installed in the new location in May 2019 and a formal inauguration ceremony to welcome the monument to its new location was held on June 12, 2019.

 Not far from the new location, you will find the RCMP Musical Ride Stables where Centenial, the horse depicted in the monument, was trained.
 The RCMP stables are open to the public.